Cysharp/MemoryPack/README.md

     int privateField;
     readonly int privateReadOnlyField;

-    // use [MemoryPackIgnore] to remove target of public member [MemoryPackIgnore]
+    // use [MemoryPackIgnore] to remove target of a public member [MemoryPackIgnore]
     public int PublicProperty2 => PublicProperty + PublicField;

-    // use [MemoryPackInclude] to promote private member to serialization target [MemoryPackInclude]
+    // use [MemoryPackInclude] to promote a private member to serialization target [MemoryPackInclude]
     int privateField2;
     [MemoryPackInclude]